wutterfly/polypath/README.md

 ```

-Directly get vertices, but loosing any grouping done via *objecs* or *groups*.
+Directly get vertices, but loosing any grouping done via *objects* or *groups*.

 ```rust
 use polypath::ObjObject;